-Set in an initially typical Fantasy setting, the far away and mysterious world of Bas-Lag, its urban background, in the dank and sultry city of New Crobuzon, gives it the evocative feel of the ‘Steampunk’ genre that has informed so much the ‘New Weird’ movement.
-The city itself is a much a character as those who inhabit it, no mere backdrop, but a sprawling, ancient metropolis, a city-state undergoing the early stages of a semi-magical industrial revolution, inhabited by all sorts of strange races and minorities, creatures and automata, with a nominally democratic but actually tyrannical and harsh government whose laws are as cruel as some of those who break them.
-Throughout its rambling suburbs and decaying ghettos gangs and factions compete for power and influence, while around them all sorts of fantastic technologies, sorceries and politics interact and play, holding the whole rotting edifice together.
+Taking place in an initially typical fantasy setting, the far away and mysterious world of Bas-Lag, the dank and sultry city of New Crobuzon is at the centre of the book, as much ‘Steampunk’ as ‘New Weird’.
+It is as much a character in the story as those who inhabit it, no mere backdrop but a sprawling ancient metropolis, a city-state undergoing the early stages of a semi-magical industrial revolution.
+It is inhabited by a myriad of strange races and automata, with a nominally democratic but actually quite tyrannical government whose laws are as cruel as some of those who break them.
+Throughout its rambling suburbs and decaying ghettos gangs and factions compete for power and influence.
+Around them all sorts of preternatural technologies, sorceries and politics interact and play, holding the whole rotting edifice together.

-The plot is complex and multilayered, with a mysterious creature terrorizing New Crobuzon from the skies and rooftops above, sparking events that eventually lead to turmoil and violence in the streets below.
-But this is as much a tale of individuals and individual lives and emotions, the small and petty as well as of the great and grand, as it is of high and important events.
-Even the most alien of characters, and there are many, are given a real sense of identity with human emotions and motives that elicit genuine sympathy from the reader.
+The plot is complex and multi-layered with a mysterious being terrorizing New Crobuzon from the skies and rooftops above, sparking events that eventually lead to turmoil and violence in the streets below.
+However this is as much a tale of individuals and individual lives and emotions, the small and petty as well as of the great and grand.
+Even the most alien of characters, and there are many, are given a real sense of identity with emotions and motives that elicit genuine sympathy from the reader.

-The writing is voluptuous and verbose, as Miéville takes his time to pay tribute to the city of his imagination that he has created in all its intricate and believable detail.
+The writing is voluptuous and verbose as Miéville takes time to pay tribute to the city of his imagination in all its intricate and believable detail.
 We are a long way from Minas Tirith or Cair Paravel here.
-Everything is described with intimate familiarity: we can feel the muggy oppressive heat of the city, the intertwined smells and aromas of its many quarters, the competing aggressive loudness of the many languages and voices on its streets, and the feeling of eyes watching at all times for offense or transgression, while in the corners hidden things lurk or go about their own affairs.
+Everything is described with easy familiarity: we can feel the muggy oppressive heat of the city, the mixed smells of its many districts, the competing sounds of languages and voices, and the feeling of eyes watching at all times for offence or transgression, while in the corners hidden things lurk or go about their own affairs.